Skip to main content

 VM or instance type

-If you created a Connector directly from BlueXP, BlueXP deployed a virtual machine instance in your cloud provider using a default configuration.
-After you create the Connector, you should not change to a smaller VM instance that has less CPU or RAM.
+If you create a Connector from BlueXP, it deploys a VM instance in your cloud provider with a default configuration.
+After you create the Connector, don't switch to a smaller VM instance with less CPU or RAM.

 CPU